SDKs and Postman

 • your auth surfaces are correct

-• the public merchant contract matches the docs
+• the public API matches the docs

 • webhook endpoint management works with a bearer token